RoamGuru Roam Guru

 The Bay: Where Coal Built an Empire

 Cardiff Bay was the world's busiest coal port in 1913, exporting 10.5 million tons of Welsh steam coal that powered the British Empire's navy.
-Now it's flats, restaurants, and the Welsh Parliament building (the Senedd), which looks like a giant wooden boat made of glass and slate.
+Now it's flats, restaurants, and the Welsh Parliament building (the Senedd).

 The transformation is impressive, but the area lacks the soul of the city centre.
 Come here for specific reasons, not to wander.

-The Wales Millennium Centre (Bute Place, CF10 5AL) is worth seeing for the architecture alone—a vast copper and slate structure that looks like it landed from another planet.
+The Wales Millennium Centre (Bute Place, CF10 5AL) is worth seeing for the architecture alone—a vast copper and slate structure.
+The inscription "In These Stones Horizons Sing" is carved into the facade.
 The main foyer is open daily, free, warm, and has excellent WiFi.
-The café does a decent coffee for £2.80.
+Café coffee: £2.80.

-The Barrage Walk is a 1.1-kilometer causeway across to Penarth.
-On a clear winter morning, with frost on the ground and the sun low over the Bristol Channel, it's genuinely beautiful.
+The Barrage Walk is a 1.1-kilometer causeway to Penarth.
+On a clear winter morning with frost on the ground, it's genuinely beautiful.
 The wind can be brutal—dress for it.
-The return walk takes about an hour.
+Return walk: about an hour.

-Pierhead (Pierhead Street, CF99 1NA), the red brick building next to the Senedd, is a Victorian dock office converted into a museum.
-It's free, open Tuesday-Sunday 10:00 AM to 4:00 PM, and has excellent exhibits on the dockworkers' lives.
-The contrast between the bosses' polished wood offices and the workers' dangerous reality is stark.
+Pierhead (Pierhead Street, CF99 1NA), the red brick building next to the Senedd, is a Victorian dock office converted into a free museum.
+Open Tuesday-Sunday 10:00 AM to 4:00 PM.
+Excellent exhibits on dockworkers' lives.

 Where to eat in the Bay: Don't.
-The restaurants here are chains charging tourist prices.
-If you must, The Dock (Mermaid Quay, 029 2048 3333) does acceptable fish and chips for £16.
-But seriously—get the bus back to the city centre and eat somewhere real.
+The restaurants are chains charging tourist prices.
+Get the bus back to the city centre and eat somewhere real.

 Castell Coch: The Fairytale Nobody Asked For